GitCodings/Stack-FE-Starter/FRONTEND-2.md

   <tbody>
     <tr></tr>
     <tr>
       <th align="left" >This page facilitates user account registration.
-If the register process succeeds, the user will be redirected to the login page.
-Alternatively, you could login the user automatically after registering.
-If you login the user yourself, then they must be redirected to the index page.
-There should be a link to the login page.</th>
+If the register process succeeds, the user will be redirected to the login page.</th>
     </tr>
   </tbody>
 </table>